 Why was he stuck in this situation?

 He wanted to pay off his credit card debt.
 You can’t pay off your debt when you’re unemployed.
-He was stuck working his job until he could finally become debt-free.
+He was stuck working his job until he could finally become debt-free while figuring out what to do after college.
 With the added monthly expense of credit card debt you’re stuck trying to figure out how you’ll make your payments.

 Debt is mostly emotional as we don’t logically plan to buy things that we don’t need.
 We don’t think about the consequences of those $200 shoes when we absolutely fall in love with them in the mall.
 Both guys and girls are guilty of falling in love with clothes (or anything) and doing whatever it takes to buy it.
 This is how I ended up with my Macbook Air.
 We don’t think about the harsh reality of paying off this purchase for a couple of years while making the minimum monthly payment.